BBLO Tycoon

 Phase 5 โ€” Bank the salary (months 57โ€“60)

-Golden rules: rebrand turn 1 ยท never stock out (use air to bridge) ยท don't over-order/over-spend early ยท loan first, salary second ยท keep a ~$25โ€“30k buffer ยท sell opening stock before month 24 ยท act early when the cashflow forecast warns.
+Golden rules: rebrand turn 1 ยท never stock out (use air to bridge) ยท don't over-order/over-spend early ยท loan first, salary second ยท keep a ~$25โ€“30k buffer ยท move to home office in March ยท start subscriptions early and fund from surplus ยท build the education site before you demerge ยท then pick your exit.
+Act early when the cashflow forecast warns.

 Tuned for "Business as Usual."
 Boom is more forgiving; Recession is brutal โ€” leaner ads, bigger buffer.